Magix Movie Edit Pro 2015 is the latest incarnation of Magix feature rich consumer level video editing software program.

 Magix Movie Edit Pro 2015 offers both a timeline view of your video project to fine tune your edits as well as two storyboard views so you can step back and take a look at the big picture.

-The Program Itself
+The Software Itself

 You can start a new project and set the preferences for that project at the same time, open an existing project or select a movie template for using the “easy mode” wizard system.